sergius/klarna-chat/README.md

 ### Robustness & capacity

 There's no more robust and capable tool for JVM-based systems than Akka, for implementations in a distributed and concurrent environment.
-Therefore it was an easy an natural solution for the proposed problem, being a direct and implicit answer to its requirements.
+Therefore it was an easy and natural solution for the proposed problem, being a direct and implicit answer to its requirements.

 ### Features